seap-udea/MontuPython/README.md

 ## What's new

 Versions 0.7.*:
+- A Google Drive repository with examples was created.
 - More interesting examples added.
 - A new class SkyCoordinates allows to precess coordinates of any set of objects.
 - Star catalogue coordinates are now given in J2000.